A Magical Vintage Lampshade Flower Crown

 Since it is my birthday, I am sharing a really special DIY.
 Today, I am sharing how to create a magical flower crown on a vintage lampshade.

 We created these vintage lampshades with flower crowns for my book, A Home to Share.
-They are an absolute show-stopper and I can’t wait to show you step-by-step how you can make your own.
+They are an absolute show-stopper, and I can’t wait to show you how to make your own step-by-step.

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.